-Study Туре Locations Based on: Energy efficiency gains GHG reductions Smith et al., 2013, Review 50 studies of "Energy use for cereal cropping is n.a.
-"The Energy Efficiency various crop, approximately 80% of conventional of Organic livestock, and per unit of product" "for most Agriculture: A horticultural grazing systems, organic farming will Review"87 systems. result in lower energy use, on a unit area or weight of product basis."
-"Overall it would appear that the energy efficiency of most cropping and ruminant livestock systems can be enhanced through the adoption of organic management."
-Cooper et al., 2011, Field trials UK Four years of data Contains data on food "Life Cycle Analysis of (2004-2007) from production (Gj) per hectare Greenhouse Gas the Nafferton and emissions per ha (tonnes Emissions from Factorial Systems CO 2 e).
+Study Туре Locations Based on: Energy efficiency gains GHG reductions Smith et al., 2013, "The Energy Efficiency of Organic Agriculture: A Review" 87 Review 50 studies of various crop, livestock, and horticultural systems.
+"Energy use for cereal cropping is approximately 80% of conventional per unit of product" "for most grazing systems, organic farming will result in lower energy use, on a unit area or weight of product basis."
+"Overall it would appear that the energy efficiency of most cropping and ruminant livestock systems can be enhanced through the adoption of organic management." n.a.
+Cooper et al., 2011, "Life Cycle Analysis of Greenhouse Gas Emissions from Organic and Conventional Food Production Systems, with and without Bio- Energy Options" 88 Field trials UK Four years of data (2004-2007) from the Nafferton Factorial Systems Comparison (NFSC) and various organic and conventional rotations and mixes of livestock and crops.
+Contains data on food production (Gj) per hectare and emissions per ha (tonnes CO 2 e).
 Thus, one can calc.
-GJ of Organic and (NIESC) and rood prod. per tonne of Droduction Systems (NFSC) and livesteck organic systems with and without Bio- and conventional produced twice as much food Energy Ontions" 88 rotations and produced twice as mach lood Energy options mixes of livestock systems with livestock organic and crops. systems produced 1.5 times more food per tonne of emissions.
-Kulshreshtha and Model Canada Three models are n/a After conversion, GHG Klemmer, 2011, (Prairies) integrated to emissions per acre would fall "Environmental and simulate the 45%.
-Emissions per tonne Economic Evaluation conversion of 10% would be more than 25% of Conventional and of Prairie lower.
-Net farm income, Organic Production cropland to employment, and GDP would Systems in the organic rise.
-Canadian Prairie production Provinces" R. Zentner et al., 2011, Field trials Scott, SK 12 years of data Despite the fact that yields from the n.a.
-"Effects of Input (AAFC (1996-2007) on 9 organic systems were unusually low Management and research systems and 3 (63% of output from the high input Crop Diversity on Non- stn.) levels of inputs systems) the energy use efficiency of Efficiency of Cropping (fligh, reduced, & highest: 22.27% higher Systems in the organic) and 5 highest.
-22-27% higher Canadian Prairie "90 Totations.
-Pelletier et al. 2008 Cradle-to- Canada A hypothetical "Our results indicate that organic " organic crop production "Scenario Modeling farm-gate Callaua national transition crop production would consume on would generate 77% of the Potential Eco- Life Cycle to organic average, 39% as much energy and global warming emissions Efficiency Gains from Analysis production generate 17% of the ozone- associated with current a Transition to (LCA) model focused on depleting emissions. and 96% of the national production of these Organic Agriculture" . , Canada's major acidifying emissions associated with crops."
-This is on a per-area crops: canola, current national production of these basis.
-This advantage would corn, soybeans, crops.
-These differences were almost persist but be lower on a per- and wheat. exclusively due to the differences in output basis. fertilizers used in conventional and organic farming."
+Gj of food prod. per tonne of emissions.
+In systems without livestock organic systems produced twice as much food per tonne of emissions.
+In systems with livestock, organic systems produced 1.5 times more food per tonne of emissions.
+Kulshreshtha and Klemmer, 2011, "Environmental and Economic Evaluation of Conventional and Organic Production Systems in the Canadian Prairie Provinces" 89 Model Canada (Prairies) Three models are integrated to simulate the conversion of 10% of Prairie cropland to organic production n/a After conversion, GHG emissions per acre would fall 45%.
+Emissions per tonne would be more than 25% lower.
+Net farm income, employment, and GDP would rise.
+R. Zentner et al., 2011, "Effects of Input Management and Crop Diversity on Non- Renewable Energy Use Efficiency of Cropping Systems in the Canadian Prairie" 90 Field trials Scott, SK (AAFC research stn.)
+12 years of data (1996-2007) on 9 systems and 3 levels of inputs (high, reduced, & organic) and 3 rotations.
+Despite the fact that yields from the organic systems were unusually low (63% of output from the high input systems) the energy use efficiency of the organic system was still the highest: 22-27% higher n.a.
+Pelletier et al., 2008, "Scenario Modeling Potential Eco- Efficiency Gains from a Transition to Organic Agriculture" 91 Cradle-to- farm-gate Life Cycle Analysis (LCA) model Canada A hypothetical national transition to organic production focused on Canada's major crops: canola, corn, soybeans, and wheat.
+"Our results indicate that organic crop production would consume, on average, 39% as much energy and generate 17% of the ozone- depleting emissions, and 96% of the acidifying emissions associated with current national production of these crops.
+These differences were almost exclusively due to the differences in fertilizers used in conventional and organic farming." " organic crop production would generate 77% of the global warming emissions associated with current national production of these crops."
+This is on a per-area basis.
+This advantage would persist but be lower on a per- output basis.

-L. Smith, A. Williams, and B. Pearce, "The Energy Efficiency of Organic Agriculture: A Review," Renewable Agriculture and Food Systems 30, no. 03 (June 2015).
+87 L. Smith, A. Williams, and B. Pearce, "The Energy Efficiency of Organic Agriculture: A Review," Renewable Agriculture and Food Systems 30, no. 03 (June 2015).

-J. Cooper, G. Butler, and C. Leifert, "Life Cycle Analysis of Greenhouse Gas Emissions from Organic and Conventional Food Production Systems, with and without Bio-Energy Options," NJAS - Wageningen Journal of Life Sciences 58, no. 3-4 (December 2011).
+88 J. Cooper, G. Butler, and C. Leifert, "Life Cycle Analysis of Greenhouse Gas Emissions from Organic and Conventional Food Production Systems, with and without Bio-Energy Options," NJAS - Wageningen Journal of Life Sciences 58, no. 3-4 (December 2011).